Apparently, Disillusioned Adventurers Will Save the World: Characters

-The main protagonist as well as the party's leader and thief.
-He was expelled from his former adventuring party after an argument caused by his teammates embezzling funds, after which he was dumped by his scammer girlfriend and went downward spiral where he wasted all of his money on idols.
-However, upon meeting Tiana, Curran, and Zem and bonding over their shared betrayals, he proposes that they form a new party to fund their spendthrift lifestyles all while working to overcome their issues, in his case his tendency to talk down to others.
+The party's leader and thief.
+He was expelled from his former party after an argument over his teammates' embezzling of funds, after which his scammer girlfriend dumped him, and he wasted all his money on idols.
+However, upon meeting Tiana, Curran, and Zem and bonding over their shared betrayals, he proposes that they form a new party to fund their spendthrift lifestyles, all while working to overcome their issues; in his case, his tendency to talk down to others.